 ABIOS Aboriginal and Torres Strait Islander Program Direct Client Services

 A brain injury can affect a person in a lot of different ways, making the way they function in their lives different to how they were before the injury.
-These changes often have a huge impact on families as well.
-Rehabilitation can assist a person to make improvements in their functioning but often there are changes that will continue to impact on them and their families for the rest of their lives.
-ABIOS works with people living in the community and can provide assistance to them, their families and the services who work with them.
-We see people who have been recently injured as well as those who have been injured many years previously.
+These changes can have a huge impact on families as well.

 Some of the difficulties people commonly have after a brain injury include:

 - Problems remembering things, e.g. medication, appointments, what they have been doing or what they need to do

 - Understanding the changes

 ABIOS works face to face with people who live within a 150km radius of Brisbane.
 If you live further away we can talk with you and your family by telephone or computer.